-MariaDB is a community maintained fork of MySQL.
-In this article we will explain how to use this database with wercker.
+MariaDB is a community-maintained fork of MySQL.
+In this article we explain how to use this database with Wercker.

 MariaDB has one specific environment variable that you need to set in order run it.
 This environment variable is

 You can set environment variables specific to a container using the

 See the wercker.yml below for an example of setting up your MariaDB service.

 build: services: - id: mariadb # your credentials for Docker Hub username: $USERNAME password: $PASSWORD tag: latest # set the required environment variable env: MYSQL_ROOT_PASSWORD: mypassword # proceed with the build pipeline box: id: google/golang steps: # Build the project - script: name: go build code: | go build ./...

 Environment variables and Connection strings

 Below you can find the environment variables that are created and made available.
 You can use these for connection strings and such in your applications.